-- (a) Every licensee shall maintain the following records for at least three years: - (1) A record of each outstanding money transmission obligation sold; - (2) a general ledger posted at least monthly containing all assets, liability, capital, income and expense accounts; - (3) bank statements and bank reconciliation records; - (4) records of all outstanding money transmission obligations; - records of each outstanding money transmission obligation paid within the threeyear period the records are maintained; - (6) a list of the last known names and addresses of all the licensee's authorized delegates; and - (7) any other records the commissioner reasonably requires in rules and regulations. - (b) Records specified in subsection (a) may be maintained: - (1) In any form of record; and - outside this state, if such records are made accessible to the commissioner on seven business days' notice. - (c) All records maintained by the licensee as required in this section are open to inspection by the commissioner pursuant to K.S.A.
-9-559(a), and amendments thereto.
+- (a) Every licensee shall maintain the following records for at least three years: - (1) A record of each outstanding money transmission obligation sold; - (2) a general ledger posted at least monthly containing all assets, liability, capital, income and expense accounts; - (3) bank statements and bank reconciliation records; - (4) records of all outstanding money transmission obligations;

+- (5) records of each outstanding money transmission obligation paid within the threeyear period the records are maintained; - (6) a list of the last known names and addresses of all the licensee's authorized delegates; and - (7) any other records the commissioner reasonably requires in rules and regulations. - (b) Records specified in subsection (a) may be maintained: - (1) In any form of record; and - (2) outside this state, if such records are made accessible to the commissioner on seven business days' notice. - (c) All records maintained by the licensee as required in this section are open to inspection by the commissioner pursuant to K.S.A.
+2024 Supp.
+9-559(a), and amendments thereto. - (d) This section shall take effect on and after January 1, 2025.